StevenMDixon/IJScript/Tips.md

 There are tons of replacements for common things

-Like being able to replace alot of mathematical expressions like so
+Like being able to replace many mathematical expressions like so

 ```JavaScript